 Heat water and sugar in a pot on medium heat until it boils and forms a syrup, about 5 minutes.
 Let syrup cool.

 Once the syrup is cool, combine it with the strawberry-tarragon infusion.
 Seal in bottle or jar, then shake to mix.
-Let rest for a minimum of one day.
-Store in the refrigerator for up to two months.
+Let rest for a minimum of 1 day.
+Store in the refrigerator for up to 2 months.

 If you're using frozen strawberries, defrost them before use.

 If you can't find (or don't like) tarragon, other fresh herbs like basil or mint are good substitutes.

 Be sure to strain thoroughly, as little floating bits of strawberry will give your liqueur an off flavor after just a week or two.